louandrei/Lightweight-Convolutional-Liquid-Neural-Network-for-Efficient-Classification-of-Bioacoustic-Signal/README.md

 feature extraction with liquid neuron dynamics, bridging the performance gap with high- performing spectrogram-based models (CNN and LSTM).

+To acquire more understanding into the efficiency–accuracy trade-off in the proposed CLNN architecture, additional analysis was performed through adjusting the hidden- layer size (h).
+This scaling study provides insight into the effects of model capacity on learning stability, inference efficiency, and classification performance, thus identifying the configuration that increases representational power while reducing computational cost.

 Multi Animal classification (h=8)
 * **Accuracy:** ~85%
 * **F1-score:** ~85%